openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Here is another example JWT not only proofing possession of a private key but also providing key attestation data for that key:
+Here is another example JWT not only proving possession of a private key but also providing key attestation data for that key:

 ```json
 {